keybase/book-content/D-docs/08-crypto/01-key-exchange.md

 It's at the RPC level that the application will handle these exceptions.
-In the first case, a device has sent an RPC but hasn't received a reply, and in the mean time, the peer device hangs up.
-The RPC library will then generate a error response to the RPC `Call` method.
+In the first case, a device has sent an RPC but hasn't received a reply, and in the meantime, the peer device hangs up.
+The RPC library will then generate an error response to the RPC `Call` method.

 The second case, a device is acting as an RPC server and its peer disconnects or cancels.
 In this case, it will just never receive the next expected message in